nestjs/docs.nestjs.com/content/techniques/sql.md

 ### Relations

-Relationships are the established associations between two or more tables.
-Relationships are based on common fields from more than one table, often involving primary and foreign keys.
+Relations are associations established between two or more tables.
+Relations are based on common fields from each table, often involving primary and foreign keys.

-There are essentially three types of relationships:
+There are three types of relations:

 <table>
   <tr>
     <td><code>One-to-one</code></td>
-    <td>Every row in the primary table has one and only one associated row in the foreign table</td>
+    <td>Every row in the primary table has one and only one associated row in the foreign table.
+Use the <code>@OneToOne()</code> decorator to define this type of relation.</td>
   </tr>
   <tr>
-    <td><code>Many-to-one</code></td>
+    <td><code>One-to-many / Many-to-one</code></td>
-    <td>Every row in the primary table has one or more related rows in the foreign table</td>
+    <td>Every row in the primary table has one or more related rows in the foreign table.
+Use the <code>@OneToMany()</code> and <code>@ManyToOne()</code> decorators to define this type of relation.</td>
   </tr>
   <tr>
     <td><code>Many-to-many</code></td>
-    <td>Every row in the primary table has many related rows in the foreign table, and every record in the foreign table has many related rows in the primary table</td>
+    <td>Every row in the primary table has many related rows in the foreign table, and every record in the foreign table has many related rows in the primary table.
+Use the <code>@ManyToMany()</code> decorator to define this type of relation.</td>
   </tr>
 </table>

-To define relationships in entities, use corresponding **decorators**.
-For example, to define that every `User` can have multiple photos, use the `@OneToMany()` decorator.
+To define relations in entities, use the corresponding **decorators**.
+For example, to define that each `User` can have multiple photos, use the `@OneToMany()` decorator.

 ```typescript
 @@filename(user.entity)